 Navigating the world of grilling can sometimes feel like walking through a smoky maze, especially with so many options on the market.
 But if it’s that authentic, smoky flavor you’re after, nothing beats a classic charcoal grill.

+I’ve stoked the coals and sifted through countless options to show you the best charcoal grills available.
 I’m so confident you’ll like the grills we recommend, I’d steak my reputation on it!

 Jump to Section

 In a hurry to find a grill that’ll turn you into an all-killer, no-filler griller?
 Here are the best charcoal grills I’ve tested and recommend:

 - Masterbuilt Gravity Series 560 (Overall Best Charcoal Grill)

 - Kamado Joe Ceramic Grill (Best High End)